MSBDC Network

 Chesterfield, MA 01012

-Tel: 413-296-4536 Fax: 413-296-4020
+Tel: 413-296-4536

-Contact: Andrew Baker, Executive Director
+Contact: Dave Christopolis, Executive Director

 The Hilltown CDC seeks to improve the economic self-sufficiency of the hilltowns by increasing local employment opportunities and providing support services for hilltown residents.
 Business support programs include individualized business consulting, entrepreneurial training, business plan development and loan packaging.
 Towns served are Ashfield, Chester, Chesterfield, Cummington, Goshen, Huntington, Middlefield, Plainfield, Westhampton, Williamsburg and Worthington.